-How to Calculate the Size of a Stop Loss When Trading
+How to Calculate Stop Loss

 As a day trader, you should always use a stop loss order on your trades.
 Barring slippage, the stop loss lets you know how much you stand to lose on a given trade.
 Once you start using stop-loss orders, you'll need to learn how to calculate your stop loss and determine exactly where your stop loss order will go.